horizoncd/horizoncd.github.io/docs/user-guide/administrator/kubernetes.md

-Multi-cloud management capabilities are essential for the CICD platform, and Horizon has the ability to manage Kubernetes in both private and public cloud.
+Multi-cloud management capabilities are essential for the CI&CD platform, and Horizon has the ability to manage Kubernetes in both private and public cloud.

 ## View the Kubernetes list